-Perceived as an economic concrete jungle, Singapore is recognised for being a worldwide financial center powerhouse.
+Perceived as an economic concrete jungle, Singapore is recognised as being a worldwide financial centre powerhouse.
 For this reason, many backpackers and first-time travellers on a budget visiting South East Asia fail to consider Singapore as a travel destination.
 However, there is more to Singapore than just banks!
-The city exudes with diverse and countless points of interest, stunning parks and gardens and a fascinating mix cultures representing many other areas of Asia.
-The A to Z sites are merely a Mass Rapid Transit (MRT) ride away.
-Even on a tight budget, it is nice to know these Top Ten will not put a dent in the pocketbook!
+The city exudes with diverse and countless points of interest, beautiful botanical parks and gardens and an interesting mix of cultures representing many other areas of Asia.
+These A to Z sites are merely a Mass Rapid Transit (MRT) ride away.
+Even on a tight budget, it is nice to know these Top Ten will not put a dent in the budget!

 1. Asian Civilizations Museum

 The sphere of historical artifacts in this museum pertains to all things relating to Asian heritages set within eight galleries.
 The Singapore River Gallery digresses from the descent of Asian people, and focuses on 700 years of history of the river itself.
 Cost = $8 USD for adult entry.

 Bukit Timah Nature Reserve places Singapore on the map as a genuine green zone and is one of the last remaining tracts of rainforest in Singapore.
 Extending over 400 acres, the reserve is home to over 500 species of animals, including butterflies.
 Cost = Free (as far as we can tell!).

 The proud heritage and architecture that bear Chinese’s influence in Chinatown are always abuzz with activity, dining options and just great for people watching.
 A visit to the Buddha Tooth Relic Temple is in order, which houses a tooth said to have belonged to Buddha.
 Cost = Free (but not free food of course!).

 4. Chinese and Japanese Gardens